ClonedOne/pandalog_investigator/readme.md

 Welcome to Panda Log Investigator!
 This software was developed to analyze the content of panda log files, generated using Platform for Architecture-Neutral Dynamic Analysis [PANDA](https://github.com/moyix/panda).
+The objective of the investigator is to gather information regarding the execution of malware samples from the panda log files, and to possibly identify which malware samples adopted sandbox detection and evasion techniques.

 ####Installation